xeklev/frequencyWordLists/README.md

  - slovak
  - swedish

  For detailed and comprehensive word lists, check their website.
-They have a lot more languages available. https://wortschatz.uni-leipzig.de/en/download/
+They have a lot more wordlists in many languages uploaded there. https://wortschatz.uni-leipzig.de/en/download/